isomerpages/sndgo-corp/media-hub/press-releases/_posts/2019-12-23-no-two-standards-for-data-protection-across-public-and-private-sectors.md

 More information on the [recommendations of the Public Sector Data Security Review Committee can be found here](/media-hub/press-releases/completion-of-public-sector-data-security-review-to-secure-and-protect-citizens-data)

-Quek Su Lynn
+Quek Su Lynn<br>
-Director, Government Data Office
+Director, Government Data Office<br>
-Smart Nation and Digital Government Office
+Smart Nation and Digital Government Office<br>
 Prime Minister’s Office